 What if the stockholder named on the stock certificate is unable to sign due to health issues or death?
 If you still have the stock certificate and the stockholder is alive but unable to sign, someone authorized to sign on behalf of the stockholder can sign the form, have their signature notarized, and attach a copy of their Power of Attorney (POA).
 If you don’t have the stock certificate and the stockholder is alive but unable to sign, you will need to contact the office and we will create a transfer affidavit for you which needs to be signed by someone with a Power of Attorney, notarized, and a copy of the POA must be attached.

-If the stockholder(s) has passed away but they had signed the stock certificate, and it had been signed by a witness, then you can give the certificate to the buyer, and contact the office to let us know about the pending transfer.
+If the stockholder(s) has passed away but they had signed and dated the stock certificate, and it had been signed by a witness, then you can give the certificate to the buyer, and contact the office to let us know about the pending transfer.
 Once the buyer has transferred the shares into their name, they are the owner of the stock and you will no longer be billed for that stock.
 If the stockholder has passed away and the form was not signed, it can be signed by a trustee, executor, or other individual authorized to sign on behalf of the estate of the stockholder of record, and then you will need to attach a copy of the trust, executor assignment, decision from Probate or other documentation authorizing you to sign on behalf of the stockholder.
 If you have lost the stock certificate and the owner is deceased, contact the office and we will create a replacement stock transfer affidavit which needs to be signed and notarized as above and you need to attach a copy of the appropriate legal document.

 How much does it cost per year per share?
-The operating costs of the Water Company are divided amongst shareholders are called assessments which are billed once a year (Feb) and cover the cost of all water used between 4/1-10/1.
-Each assessment includes a flat user fee ($44) plus a per share assessment ($8.00) and if needed, a per share reconstruction assessment.
+The operating costs of the Water Company are divided amongst shareholders are called assessments which are billed once a year in December which then cover the cost of all water used the following year between 4/1-10/1.
+Each assessment includes an Administrative Fee, a per share assessment and a flat fee to be put towards a Capital Reserve Account.
 Please see the Assessment Calculator.

 When I sell my house are the water shares part of the sale of the home?
-No. The stock goes with you, the shareholder.
-If you move, you need to arrange to sell or give that stock to the new home owner, a neighbor, or back to the Company.
+No. The stock belongs to the shareholder.
+If you move, you need to arrange to sell or give that stock to the new home owner, a neighbor, or a new shareholder.
 If a shareholder passes away, the new owner will need to transfer those shares into their name.
 Shares not transferred can become very difficult to track down, assessments continue to accrue, and establishing ownership can be a challenge.
 You do not own the water shares unless they’ve been transferred into your name.
 At the same time, if your shares haven’t been transferred into the purchaser’s name, then you are still responsible for the assessments.

 How do I get a watering time?
 Contact your Lateral Captain or Water Master.